 - Press Windows key + R.

-- Type C:Program FilesRealtekAudioHDA and hit Enter key.
+- Type C:Program FilesRealtekAudioHDA and hit the Enter key.

 If Realtek HD Audio Manager won’t open, perhaps the application isn’t properly installed on your PC.
 To see if this software is available, do as described above.